droundy/fac/web/benchmarks.md

 # Benchmarks

 We present here a large number of benchmarks.
+Each test was done using multiple file systems, to see how sensitive the result is to file system speed.
+Also note that you can click on each plot to view a high-resolution version of that plot.

-The main conclusion is that `noname` is generally a factor of two or three times slower than make.
+One major conclusion is that `noname` is generally a factor of two or three times slower than make.
 But do keep in mind that `noname` does a lot more than make does, and is considerably easier to use in a robustly correct manner.
+There are also still some remaining scaling issues that should be addressed, which arise when there are 10k or so files involved.

 ## Deep hierarchy